-The likelihood of a LOWC resulting in a Major (IV) consequence is considered to be unlikely (b).
+The likelihood of a LOWC resulting in a Major (IV) consequence is considered to be unlikely (b), as it has occurred elsewhere or could occur within decades.

 The residual risk associated with this event is Low.

 The use of industry standard safe drilling methodologies, including the inherently safe well design and its operations with primary (i.e., maintaining the appropriate hydrostatic pressure) and secondary well control features (i.e., blowout preventers), reduces the probability of a loss of containment occurring to a very low level.
 All safety options have been considered in well design and equipment choice for the activity, with no additional safety options possible, it is considered that the risk of a loss of containment occurring has been reduced to ALARP.